 • Students from different countries are studying in this college.

 (From different countries is the prepositional phrase that’s modifying the noun students.
-Without it, the sentences gives a different meaning.)
+Without it, the sentence gives a different meaning.)

 Preposition phrases as adverbs